missarah96/cow_catalyst/README.md

-This project contains documentation and data related to the cow lameness assessment project phase 3.
+<b> This project contains documentation and data related to the cow lameness assessment project phase 3. <b>

 Directory Structure
 The project's data is organized into several key directories: